Newhaven Lifeboat Station: History

-A new boat arrived in 1867, a 33-foot self-righting lifeboat, also to be named Thomas Chapman, and built by Forrestt of London, costing £290-5s-0d.
+A new boat arrived in 1867, a 33-foot self-righting lifeboat, also to be named Thomas Chapman, and built by Forrestt, costing £290-5s-0d.
 To house the new boat, Newhaven Lifeboat Station would finally get a boathouse, which was a brick built building on the west bank of the harbour, costing £471-8s-0d.

 In 1904, Newhaven became the first lifeboat station to operate a motor-powered lifeboat, when former Folkestone lifeboat J McConnell Hussey (ON 343) was temporarily assigned for trials.
-It had been fitted with an 11 h.p. engine, giving a speed of nearly 6knts.
+It had been fitted with an 11-hp engine, giving a speed of nearly 6 knots.
 She served Newhaven for 5 months, before being transferred to Tynemouth for further trials, but it was much liked by the crew, who requested that their regular boat, now the Michael Henry (ON 407) be also fitted with an engine.
-She was sent to Thames Ironworks, with a reserve lifeboat being placed on station until the return of Michael Henry in 1908.
+This boat was sent to Thames Ironworks, with a reserve lifeboat being placed on station until the return of Michael Henry in 1907.